-Total operating revenues for the district were \$14,022,818 for the 2021/2022 school year.
-The Ministry of Education and Child Care (MOECC) funding makes up 91.5% of total operating revenue for the school district.
+Total operating revenues for the district were \$15,198,553 for the 2022/2023 school year.
+The Ministry of Education and Child Care (MOECC) funding makes up 91.4% of total operating revenue for the school district.
 This means the district is heavily reliant on the Base Operating Grant which is calculated mainly on student enrollments.

-The MOECC Grant increased marginally as compared to the amended budget but by 1.9% from the annual budget.
-The majority of the increase is due to increased student enrolment.
-While the actual funding from the MOECC increased this year, their percentage of funding decreased over last year due to a return to normal in other revenues such as International Student Tuition.
+The MOECC Grant increased by 4.1% from the amended budget and by 6.1% from the annual budget.
+The majority of the increase is due to funding for the employee contract settlements.
+While the actual dollar funding from the MOECC increased this year, their percentage of funding decreased over past years due to a return to normal in other revenues such as International Student Tuition.

 The balances for Other Revenue and Rentals/Leases should be combined for budget comparative purposes.
 This is due to the classification of revenue from other government agencies such as (School District No 6 (Rocky Mountain)) and School District No 93 (CSF) as required by the ministry.
-When combined, the balances increased over last year, mainly due to a return to normal of International Student enrollment, a return to normal for school generated revenues, and an increase in CSF student enrollment at the secondary level.
+When combined, the balances increased over last year, mainly due to a return a small increase in offshore student enrollment, a return to normal for school generated revenues, and an increase in CSF student enrollment at the secondary level.
 This district has a higher than normal percentage of lease/rental revenue due to various partnerships with outside agencies.